maazfaisal02/maazfaisal02/README.md

 # Hello World!
 I'm Maaz Faisal, a Software Engineer 👋🏼:
-🎓 B.S. in Computer Science at the University of Texas at Dallas (Graduating December 2025)
+🎓 B.S. in Computer Science at the University of Texas at Dallas (Graduating August 2025)

 🔧 Building high-performance systems and innovative applications